deekay11/lm-lab-modern-js/modern_javascript_exercises/variables/let_vs_var.md

 This might not seem like a big deal... but in a massive code base - overwriting variables without realising is a big issue 🙈

 👉 Replace all the vars in this file with `let` so we get the behaviour we expect!

+// The code would throw a SyntaxError: Identifier 'greeting' has already been declared.

 ## Handy Hint: